 Activities Planned

-Standard policies cover everyday activities like sightseeing, swimming, and snorkelling.
-Adventure activities such as scuba diving, surfing, jet skiing, or zip-lining may require an add-on or higher-tier policy.
+Standard policies cover sightseeing, swimming, and snorkelling.
+Scuba diving, surfing, jet skiing, parasailing, or white water rafting may need an adventure add-on.
 Check your policy if you plan to dive beyond 30 metres.

 ๐Ÿ’Š